saellis/sudoku/README.md

 # sudoku
-Sudoku solver using OCR and AI
+Sudoku solver using openCV and Tesseract OCR

-The end goal of this project is to transform an image of an incomplete sudoku board into a finished solution.
+Given an image of an incomplete sudoku board, read the board values, solve it, and redisplay the image with a completed board.

 ## todo
-- Build a sudoku solver
+- Update readme

-- Get OCR working with openCV
+## Future work
-- connect them
+- Generalize image transformation and printing to work for multiple types of sudoku board (hand written, images from a newspaper, etc.)
-- make it a working python package -> pypi???
+- Update sudoku algorithm to be anything better than brute force